 Establishment of the Club and Construction of Lodge

-The information and links published on this page have been taken from club founder, Anthony (Tony) Van Vugt’s old web site .
+The information on this page was provided by the late club founder, Anthony (Tony) Van Vugt.
 Thanks to Tony we have some documented history of how the club was formed and the lodge constructed.

 Tony established the club in 1974 and Doorack lodge was constructed during the 1975-1976 summer and officially opened on 4th July, 1976.

 Tony discussed the idea of building a lodge with John Eglington, who was at the time a NCDC Architect.
 He half-jokingly said to John “If you are prepared to design the Lodge, I’ll make you a honorary member.”
 John, who was not a skier, didn’t take a minute and said that he would be in it.
 He made the point though that he would do the design and then step back to let others supervise the construction of the lodge.